theonlyjames/UX_Tasks/README.md

 - Pressing the "R" key sets the "Cursor" back to its original position.

-For spawning circles around the "Circle Object Container" turn off the "SphereOuter" game object.

-- Pressing the "Space" key spawns new child objects

 When the Cursor Sphere approaches the mouse an increase in drag is added until it comes to a stop.
-When the Cursor Sphere passes the threshold (defined by Cursor Mouse Position delta) and you keep mousedown it will snap onto the position (mouse x,y cursor sphere's z = 0) and manipulation of the object's transform will be used instead of adding force to the "Cursor" Sphere.
+This is mimicking a grab interaction.

 You can then use the "Cursor" sphere to pass through the translucent outer sphere (I could have just used the Sphere Collider here) to change the inner sphere from white to blue then red when it hits the threshold.

-With the mouse held down and the green sphere "snapped" to it's position, move it towards the ground plane.
-When it the sphere colides with the ground it should snap to that position.
-This functionality was made quick and dirty style.
-I still need to set up a trigger point so that the object can "seat" on the plane within a variable distance.

-## First Task Completed Notes

-The task I completed first has some properties of the other tasks.
-Task:
-A sphere that changes from white to blue based on palm proximity, and red when within the near threshold.

-## Second Task
-Task: Grab a sphere, have it snap into a "seat" (upon release) if it's within X cm

 ### TASK LIST